USAJOBS/Help/how-to/search/filters/location.md

 2. Keep typing the location or select from the auto-populated choices.
 3. Click **Search**.

 Your location(s) will display above your search results.
+Remote jobs are automatically included in search results unless you exclude them from your location search.

 ## Add and remove locations
 You can search on multiple locations at the same time—just enter another location in the **Location** search box (you can only enter one at a time).
 You can search by city, county, state, zip code, country or by typing remote.